patbeirne/tf/README.md

   * the target of `cp`and `mv` *cannot* be a simple a directory-name as in Linux; write the whole filename *w.r.t,* the current directory
 * the complexity of pattern matching is limited.
   * try to format the grep patterns so they avoid deep stack recursion.
 For example, '([^#]|\\#)\*' has a very generous search term as the first half, and can cause deep-stack recursion.
 The equivalent '(\\#|[^#]\*)' is more likely to succeed.
-* with sed, lines are parsed and saved one-line-at-a-time, so pattern matching to \n and \r does not work
+* with sed, lines are parsed and saved one-line-at-a-time, so pattern matching to \n and \r does not work; sed cannot work over line boundaries
 * this simple shell is different than [mpfshell](https://github.com/wendlers/mpfshell) in that this shell runs entirely on the target device.
 There is no allowance in this shell for transferring files in/out of the target.
+* after a restart of your *MicroPython* board, you can invoke the shell with `import tf`; if you `^C` out of the shell, the second invocation of `tf` will have to be `import tf` followed by `tf.main()`, since the python interpreter caches the module and only loads it once per restart; you can intentionally restart the REPL prompt by hitting `^D`

 ## Examples

 Make a simple change to a source file, perhaps modify a constant.